AlexLabram/CreativeWriting/orig/README.md

 Rinse and repeat for old lady having a seizure.
 And all the while he starts seeing increasing signs of eldritch haunting: dark tentacles in the shadows, dreams of black flames, strange stains, and all to the eerie tune of that *fucking* guitar.

 As things start to spiral, he links up with the street-gang wannabes for mutual defence from the apparent invasion of pod people that are now blocking the way out.
-Until he looks across the courtyard... and sees them being gunned down.
-So the people he's hooked up with are more pod people.
+Until he looks across the courtyard... and through a window sees a group of street-gang wannabes being gunned down.
+So the ones he's hooked up with are more pod people, and they're between him and the exit.
 Shit.
 The only way left is up.

 He runs up the final set of stairs and bangs on Rick's door.
 On opening, he barges in, slams it behind him, and frantically checks the mute guitarist for signs of corruption.
 All good.
 Now can Rick please explain what the hell is going on?